TVs · Resale guide

 Data Preparation (30 minutes)

-First things first, clear your personal data.
+Factory Reset: This is essential.
 Go to Settings > General > Reset and enter your PIN (default is 0000).
-This performs a factory reset, wiping all your accounts, installed apps, and settings.
-Before that, remember to sign out of all streaming accounts like Netflix, Prime Video, and YouTube individually.
-This ensures your privacy and makes it a fresh start for the next owner.
+This wipes all your accounts, apps, Wi-Fi passwords, and personal data, protecting your privacy for the next owner.

 Physical Preparation